How to create and manage a Knowledge Graph

 Knowledge Graph serves a wider breadth and more advanced use cases than AI-powered search.
 AI-powered search is best suited for simple Q&A, with discrete, specific answers (”What is the annual price of our Premium subscription?”).
 Knowledge Graph can answer these questions, but also answer more advanced questions which require analysis, interpretation, and summarization (”Which Premium subscription features would be most valuable to this user?”).
 Knowledge Graph doesn’t just find all of the relevant data, it composes a complete, well-reasoned answer and cites its sources.

-When should users ask Knowledge Graph versus uploading files to Ask Writer?
+When should users ask Knowledge Graph versus uploading files to Ask WRITER?

 The user already knows which file the answer is located in.
-Ask Writer
+Ask WRITER

 The answer can be generated using 1-3 source files, of less than 5,000 total words.
 The source files are immediately available.
-Ask Writer
+Ask WRITER

 The user does not know which file the answer is located in.
 Knowledge Graph